How to Declutter Your Home In 6 Easy Steps

 - Set a Pomodoro timer for short decluttering sessions to avoid burnout.

-- Use storage solutions such as bins, baskets, and shelves to keep items organized.
+- Storage solutions such as bins, baskets, and shelves are used to organize items.

 - Consider digitalizing documents and photos to reduce paper clutter.